Eligibility to Reside in University Housing

 - Spouse/Domestic Partner: Share documentation of domestic partnership

-- Fiancé – Must be married within 6 months of contract start date; contact the Housing Information Office if marriage will occur after this period
+- Fiancé – Must be married within two weeks of contract start date; contact the Housing Information Office if marriage will occur after this period

 - Dependent children (under 18 years of age); children over 18 are considered adults.
 Residents who have a dependent child that is 18 or older must provide written verification of legal dependent status, such as the most recent income tax filed.